 The role of grandparents is currently unaccounted for in UK family policy, and grandparents have no legal rights to see their grandchildren.
 However, Professor Buchanan's study has demonstrated that their involvement is strongly associated with reduced adjustment difficulties in all family types, but particularly so amongst adolescences from divorced or separated families.

 Professor Buchanan has addressed all parliamentary parties to raise awareness of how grandparents positively contribute to children's well-being.
 The results of her research suggest that the role of grandparents in UK family policy should be re-evaluated.
-The current government promises a review on family law to look at how best to provide greater access rights to grandparents.

 Funded by the Economic and Social Research Council